 With that $5.99 subscription, you can cancel anytime, stream unlimited Epix content, download titles to watch offline, and watch on multiple devices.
 Epix doesn’t advertise exactly how many screens can be logged in and streaming at once, so buyer beware.
 If you’re looking to share your password with friends or even just live with a big family or a lot of roommates, you may max out at some point.

 If you subscribe to Epix through your cable or digital provider, then you already have access through the Epix app.
 You may want to double-check in case you already have it as part of your existing cable bundle too.
 The app isn’t exactly free in this case, but since you’re already paying for the cable service, the app is effectively a free add-on.

 If you sign up for the streaming app, you’ll get free trial access, but only for seven days, so be sure to cancel within that window to avoid being charged.
-Though with the current promotion offering the first two months for $0.99 per month, you’re almost getting a two-month free trial.

 Other than that, you don’t have too many options for free access, beyond getting login info from a friend.
 Epix does periodically offer specific titles to watch for free, but these are rare, and typically the free viewing window is short.

 What devices does Epix support?